-(Thermo Fisher Scientific, Waltham, MA) with the fluorescent dye SYPRO Orange (Thermo Fisher Scientific) using the ROX filter set in clear 96-well plates (Niesen et al., 2007).
-The temperature was increased using a continuous ramp at a rate of 1°C/min from 25°C to 95°C. Assays were performed in a final volume of 25 μ l, containing 5 μ M protein, 5X SYPRO Orange, 100 mM NaCl, 10 mM Na-HEPES, 1 mM MgCl2, 0.5 mM TCEP, pH 7.5, and different bisphosphonate concentrations (0.25-500 μ M).
+Differential scanning fluorimetry (DSF) - Thermal shift assay (TSA) was performed using a real-time PCR system (Thermo Fisher Scientific, Waltham, MA, USA) with the fluorescent dye SYPRO Orange (Thermo Fisher Scientific, Waltham, MA, USA) using the ROX filter set in clear 96 well plates (Niesen et al., 2007).
+The temperature was increased using a continuous ramp at a rate of 1°C/minute from 25°C to 95°C. Assays were performed in a final volume of 25 μl, containing 5 μM protein, 5X SYPRO Orange, 100 mM NaCl, 10 mM Na-HEPES, 1 mM MgCl2, 0.5 mM TCEP, pH 7.5, and different bisphosphonates concentrations (0.25-500 μM).
 Melting temperatures were extracted by Boltzmann sigmoidal fitting of the ascending phase of the curves.
-Bisphosphonates-concentration dependence of the meltingmn temperature was fit using the Hill equation (Origin 7.0; OriginLab, Northampton, MA).
+T_m dependence of the zoledronate concentration was fit using the Hill equation (Origin 7.0, OriginLab Corp., Northampton, MA, USA).

-Computational Drug Docking.
-Coordinate files were prepared for molecular docking using the protein preparation wizard (Sastry et al., 2013) (Schrödinger, New York, NY).
-The protocol includes three stages, as follows: 1) addition of explicit hydrogens, bond order assignment, and building missing amino acid side chains; 2) determination of protonation state for protein side chains using Propka 3.1 (Olsson et al., 2011; Søndergaard et al., 2011); and 3) restrained energy minimization with 0.3 root-mean-square deviation cutoff for the heavy atoms.
-Ligprep (Schrödinger, New York, NY) was used to prepare the known inhibitors of GGPPS for molecular docking.
-Ionization states of ligands were determined at pH == 7.0 ± 2.0 using Epik 4.0 (Greenwood et al., 2010).
-In addition to the normal protonation states, Epik generated metal-binding states for each ligand.
+Computational drug docking - Coordinate files were prepared for molecular docking using the protein preparation wizard (Sastry et al., 2013) (Schrödinger LLC, New York, NY).
+The protocol includes three stages: (1) addition of explicit hydrogens, bond order assignment and building missing amino acid sidechains; (2) determination of protonation state for protein sidechains using Propka 3.1 (Olsson et al., 2011; Søndergaard et al., 2011); (3) Restrained energy minimization with 0.3 RMSD cutoff for the heavy atoms.
+Ligprep (Schrödinger LLC, New York, NY) was used to prepare the known inhibitors of GGPPS for molecular docking.
+Ionization states of ligands were determined at pH of 7.0 ± 2.0 using Epik 4.0 (Greenwood et al., 2010).
+In addition to the normal protonation states.
+Epik generated metal binding states for each ligand.
 Molecular docking was performed using Glide 7.5 (Friesner et al., 2004; Halgren et al., 2004).
-The receptor grid was generated around the geometric center of the ligand found in the crystal structures, with 10 Å edges for the enclosing box.
-Ligands were docked with flexible conformer sampling and the standard precision-scoring function.
+The receptor grid was generated around the geometric center of the ligand found in the crystal structures, with 10Å edges for the enclosing box.
+Ligands were docked with flexible conformer sampling and the standard precision scoring function.
 The bisphosphonate core was restricted to the coordinates found in the crystal structure, with 0.5 Å tolerance for deviations.
-For each ligand, up to 10 different poses were generated, the pose with the lowest root-mean-square deviation in comparison with the crystalized ligand was selected, and binding energy was estimated with molecular mechanics combined with the generalized BornBB and surface area continuum solvation method.
-The above method calculates binding energy using the following equation: $\Delta G{binding} = G{complex} - G{ligand} - G{protein}$.
-The internal energy is calculated using the molecular mechanics OPLS3 forcefield (Harder et al., 2016), whereas the desolvation energy and electrostatic interactions are calculated using Variable Dielectric and Surface Generalized Born (Li et al., 2011).
-To account for the differences between Glide's scoring function and molecular mechanics combined with the generalized Born and surface area continuum solvation method energies, the ligand pose was optimized using energy minimization prior to the binding energy determination.
+For each ligand up to ten different poses were generated, the pose with the lowest RMSD in comparison to the crystalized ligand was selected, and binding energy was estimated with mmGBSA (molecular mechanics - Generalized born and surface continuum solvation).
+The above method calculates binding energy using the equation: $\Delta G{\text{binding}} = G{\text{complex}} - G{\text{ligand}} - G{\text{protein}}$.
+The internal energy is calculated using the molecular mechanics OPLS3 forcefield (Harder et al., 2016), while the desolvation energy and electrostatic interactions are calculated using VSGB (Variable Dielectric and Surface Generalized Born) (Li et al., 2011).
+To account for the differences between Glide's scoring function and mmGBSA energies the ligand pose was optimized using energy minimization prior to the binding energy determination.
 Correlations between the calculated binding energies and the experimentally obtained values were calculated using the Pearson correlation coefficient.